sbegueria/SPEIbase/README.md

 ## Version history

+* SPEIbase v2.7: 1) Based on the CRU TS 4.05 dataset, spanning the period between January 1901 to December 2020.
 * SPEIbase v2.6: 1) Based on the CRU TS 4.03 dataset, spanning the period between January 1901 to December 2018.
 * SPEIbase v2.5: 1) Based on the CRU TS 3.24.01 dataset, extending the temporal